The time has come to review your mutual fund portfolio to weed out the under former and add new funds to boost and balance your portfolio.

 Multi Cap Funds

 Mutli Cap funds aims to minimize risk by investing their funds into large cap, mid cap as well as small cap stocks.
 They are relatively less risky compared to a pure mid cap or a small cap fund and are suitable for not-so-aggressive investors.
-The two top mutual funds to invest in 2016 are:

 - ICICI Prudential Value Discovery Fund

 Mid Cap Funds

 Mid cap funds target stocks with medium market capitalization.
 The returns offer by mid cap funds may surpass large cap funds as these funds possess high risk than large cap funds.

 - Franklin India Prima Fund

 Balanced Funds invests around 65% to 80% in equity securities and remaining 35% to 205% into debt securities.
 Thus, when the market booms exposure towards equity extended to the highest level to reap maximum benefit and vice-versa.